Careers and Law School Trying to choose the best law school for your future career? A legal career expert weighs in.

 Law students at W&L value the Office of Career Strategy.
 Since W&L law has a smaller student body and a dedicated staff, it is easy to develop relationships with career advisors.

-More information about W&L Law's Office of Career Strategy can be found online.
+For more information, visit W&L Law's Office of Career Strategy website.